marketempower/axiomtheme.com/content/docs/upgrade-guide.md

 +++
 weight = 5
 title = "Upgrade Guide"
-subtitle = "Upgrading Axiom project from v0.7.x to v0.8.0 - the Tailwind CSS v2 release."
+subtitle = "Upgrading Axiom from v0.7.x to v0.8.0 - Tailwind CSS v2."
 tags = ["upgrade"]
 categories = ["docs"]
 +++

-Upgrading an Axiom project from v0.7.x to v0.8.0 - the Tailwind CSS v2 release.
+Upgrading Axiom from v0.7.x to v0.8.0 - Tailwind CSS v2.

-Axiom v0.8.0 is a major upgrade from v0.7.x and includes some breaking changes due to changes in Tailwind CSS v2.
+Axiom's v0.8.0 release is a major upgrade from v0.7.x and includes some breaking changes due to changes in Tailwind CSS v2.

 In general the upgrade doesn't change anything major within a deployed Axiom website, as the changes are mainly on the build side.

-## Reference the Example Website's v0.4.0 Commits
+## Reference the Example Project's v0.4.0 Commits

-The Example Website's [v0.4.0 commits](https://github.com/marketempower/axiom-example/commits/v0.4.0) on Dec 23, 2020 show all the major steps required to upgrade a typical project.
+The Example project's [v0.4.0 commits](https://github.com/marketempower/axiom-example/commits/v0.4.0) on Dec 23, 2020 show all the major steps required to upgrade a typical project.

 The rest of this document breaks down each of those commits one-by-one.

-## Update Your Project's Axiom Theme
+## Update Your Project's Axiom Theme Version

-Follow the documentation on [Updating the Theme]({{< relref "docs/quick-start#updating-the-theme" >}}) to update your project's Axiom theme to v0.4.0.
+Follow the documentation on [Updating the Theme]({{< relref "docs/quick-start#updating-the-theme" >}}) to update your project's Axiom theme version to v0.8.0.

 ## Update Your Project's package.json File